daegalus/csrd/content.en/04-genres/05-romance.md

 A relationship can be improved only one level at a time, and the GM and the player should work out an appropriate time interval.
 For relationships of levels 5 and above, multiple story-based actions and multiple rolls are almost certainly required.

+> [!NOTE]
-(It's possible for relationship levels to be lopsided, such that the relationship from the point of view of one person is a different level than from the point of view of the other.
+> It's possible for relationship levels to be lopsided, such that the relationship from the point of view of one person is a different level than from the point of view of the other.
 This should be used sparingly, because it makes things far more complicated.
-In the case of polyamory, it is possible to have more than two people in a relationship, but even in these situations the connection between any two individuals should have its own level.)
+In the case of polyamory, it is possible to have more than two people in a relationship, but even in these situations the connection between any two individuals should have its own level.

 ## Romantic Relationship Levels